 Open the paper “Intestinal Microbiota and the Efficacy of Fecal Microbiota Transplantation in Gastrointestinal Disease” (Aroniadis et al., 2014) and click the EXTRACT bookmarklet.
 After a short time, terms should be highlighted in the text.

 What do the different colors mean?

+What is an alternative name for pseudomembranous colitis?
 What is the difference between Micrococcus pyogenes and Staphylococcus aureus?

 Use the buttons in the popup to copy the data into a spreadsheet/text file or save it in tabular format.